 2. Consider Automation as an Option

 While it might cost more upfront to get automation technology, you’ll save in the long run, and these can be substantial savings.
 If you’re paying someone to do a task that can be automated, you have to pay for that labor and that person’s benefits.
-If you use more efficient automation software, you recoup that money.
+If you use an automation software that’s more efficient, you recoup that money.

 3. Know There are No Quick Fixes

 It’s important to accept that there are no magic solutions and no quick fixes in business.
 Investing up front in brand-new technology doesn’t mean you’ll automatically save money down the road.
-The same goes for shady software.
-If something promises instant savings or immediate solutions, be wary.
-Ultimately, you want to be realistic with your IT spending and know when it’s a good time to invest.
+Same goes for shady software.
+If something promises instant savings or immediate solutions, be weary.
+Ultimately, you want to be realistic with your IT spending and know when it’s a good time to make an investment.

 4. Take Security Seriously

-Cyber security is one of the most important investments you can make for IT.
+Cyber security is one of the most important investments you can make when it comes to IT.
 Since so much of business takes place online and on computers these days, ensuring that your sensitive information and company documents are protected is imperative.
 This is one spot you won’t want to skimp on.

 5. Consider Outsourcing